 I worked at Wright-Patterson Air Force Base as a civilian technical analyst and supervisor for over 29 years.
 I retired from Federal Civil Service on August 31, 1998 and began teaching at the University of Dayton on September 1, 1998.
 (A friend said I failed retirement.)

 I am married to the former Charlene Paul, of Wilmington, Ohio.
 We have one daughter, Larissa, who earned her Master's Degree in Near-Eastern Languages and Cultures at The Ohio State University.
 Larissa is married to Aaron Howell, formerly of Huber Heights, Ohio.
-I have one grand-daughter, Elizabeth Ann Howell, born December 8, 2003, and three grandsons, Gavin Andrew Howell, born November 16, 2005, Benjamin Joseph Howell, born February 14, 2008, and Alexander Gabriel Howell, born September 9, 2011.
+I have one grand-daughter, Elizabeth Ann Howell, born December 8, 2003, and four grandsons, Gavin Andrew Howell, born November 16, 2005, Benjamin Joseph Howell, born February 14, 2008, Alexander Gabriel Howell, born September 9, 2011, and Caleb Isaac Howell, born October 8, 2014.
 They live in Cincinnati where Aaron is an engineer for CECO, a firm that designs and erects concrete forms for large buildings.
 Aaron is a published author and currently is in charge of estimating for contract bidding for the Cincinnati office of CECO.

 I do not see what I do as a job.
 I see it as an opportunity to make a contribution to a lot of talented young people in transition from home and K-through-12 education to independence and a lifetime of achievement.